sromelus/react-rest-api-p10/README.md

-# USER INTERFACE OF COURSES API
+# USER INTERFACE OF THE COURSES API

 This project is a front end application that manages a list of course from an API that serves a list of courses and users.